Justice Dept. requests nursing home covid-19 data from four Democratic governors

 Alyana Alfaro Post, a spokeswoman for New Jersey Gov. Phil Murphy, similarly said, “The fact that this request from the Department of Justice, sent only to four states with Democratic governors, was announced by press release during the Republican National Convention speaks volumes about the nature of the review.”

-Using Centers for Disease Control and Prevention data, the department’s release contrasted New York and New Jersey’s death rates with the lower rates in Texas and Florida, which both have Republican governors.
+Using CDC data, the department’s release contrasted New York and New Jersey’s death rates with the lower rates in Texas and Florida, which both have Republican governors.

 “Throughout the pandemic, the State of New Jersey followed CDC guidance and took numerous actions to protect residents of our nursing homes,” Post said.
 “We do not comment on investigative inquiries and will respond through the appropriate channels in due course.”